-CATA is also the Greater Lansing Area bus service that serves MSU, East Lansing, Lansing, Haslett, Okemos, and Holt and includes service to the areas Malls-Eastwood Towne Center, Lansing Mall, Meridian Mall and Frandor.
+CATA is also the Greater Lansing Area bus service that serves MSU, East Lansing, Lansing, and Delhi, Lansing, and Meridian Townships and includes service to the area's Malls-Eastwood Towne Center, Lansing Mall, Meridian Mall and Frandor.
 Service operates seven days a week.
 Hours vary.
-Commuter limitedstop service into downtown Lansing is provided weekdays during morning and evening rush hours.
+Commuter limited-stop service into downtown Lansing is provided weekdays during morning and evening rush hours.
 Buses depart Mason and Webberville with limited stops to make for a faster commute.

 Accessibility: All buses are equipped with wheelchair lifts.
-CATA's "Spec-Tran" provides curb-to-curb service for people with special needs, both on and off campus.
-Spec-Tran runs on a reserved-ride schedule and uses lift-equipped buses.
-For more information, call 394-6230.
+CATA's "Spec-Tran" provides curb-to-curb service for people with disabilities who are unable to use fixed routes both on and off campus.
+Spec-Tran runs on a reserved-ride schedule and uses lift-equipped small buses and mini vans.
+For more information, call 394-6230 or 432-8888.
+Rides are \$2 per trip.
+Customers must be certified in accordance with the Americans with Disabilities Act (ADA).